MaastrichtU-IDS/jupyterlab/README.md

 * The conda environment described in `environment.yml` will be installed, make sure you added `ipykernel` and `nb_conda_kernels` to the `environment.yml` to be able to easily start notebooks using this environment from the JupyterLab Launcher page.
 See [this repository as example]( https://github.com/MaastrichtU-IDS/dsri-demo).
 * The python packages in `requirements.txt` will be installed with `pip`
-* The debian packages in `packages.txt` will be installed with `apt`
+* The debian packages in `packages.txt` will be installed with `apt-get`
 * The JupyterLab extensions in `extensions.txt` will be installed with `jupyter labextension`

-You can also create conda environment in a running JupyterLab (we use `mamba` which is like `conda` but faster):
+You can also create a conda environment from a file in a running JupyterLab (we use `mamba` which is like `conda` but faster):

 ```bash
 mamba env create -f environment.yml
 ```

-You'll need to wait for 1 or 2 minutes before the new conda environment becomes available on the JupyterLab Launcher page.
+You'll need to wait a minute before the new conda environment becomes available on the JupyterLab Launcher page.

-> This image is compatible with OpenShift security constraints to run as non root user, see below for more information to deploy on OpenShift or Kubernetes, or on the [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter) at Maastricht University 🌉

 ### 📝 Extend a CPU image